Living in Antigua Guatemala (with Kids)

 I posted on Facebook the other day that life was pretty fine, the kids were in the pool, I had a glass of red and all was right with the world.

-Normal life has been resumed for a month of living in Antigua Guatemala.
+Normal family life has been resumed for a month of living in Antigua Guatemala.

 That is exactly how life used to be back home in Port Douglas before we set off to travel the world.
 Same life, different spot.